 National Motorcycle Safety Awareness Month in May, the National Safety Council reminds riders – and drivers – to do their part.

 Injury Facts® 2017, the statistical compendium on unintentional deaths and injuries published by NSC.
-Fatalities among motorcycle riders and passengers have increased nearly 3% from 2006 to 2015, driven largely by an 8% increase in 2015.
+Fatalities among motorcycle riders and passengers have increased nearly 3% from 2006, driven largely by an 8% increase in 2015.

 The vast majority of vehicles on the road are not motorcycles.
 They're cars and vans and trucks.
 It's quite possible that as a driver you rarely think about motorcycles.